recallnet/rust-recall/sdk/examples/README.md

 # SDK Examples

-Explore ADM's functionalities through these practical examples.
+Explore Hoku's functionalities through these practical examples.

-All the examples target an `adm` testnet subnet anchored to the Filecoin Calibration network.
+All the examples target an `hoku` testnet subnet anchored to the Filecoin Calibration network.
 You can run them with `cargo run --example [example name] - [ARG]`.

 ## Accounts